-Total Grade Calculation = (Lecture Exam average).7 + (Lab Practical average).25 + (Video Assignment average).05
+Total Grade Calculation = (Lecture Exam average).7 + (Lab Practical average).25 + (Lecture Quiz average).05

 - ⇒ Lecture Exams (70%)- Five lecture exams will be given throughout the course.
-Lecture exams will be completed on Blackboard using Proctorio.
 These exams will consist of multiple-choice, multiple-answer, matching, true-false, and/or sequence types of questions.
-The 5th exam (final) is not cumulative and will be taken during finals week. - ⇒ Lab Practicals (25%)- Three practical exams will be given throughout the course.
-Practicals will be given in class.
+The 5th exam (final) is not cumulative and will be taken during finals week. - ⇒ Lab Practicals (25%)- Five practical exams will be given throughout the course.
 You will need to identify structures using the laboratory models.
-The practicals will consist of fill-in-the-blank questions. - ⇒ Lecture Video Assignments (5%)- Videos for the lecture content will be posted on Blackboard through an application called EdPuzzle.
-The videos will include review questions that will be submitted for a grade.
-Students need to watch the videos and complete the questions by the assigned dates by 11:59pm.
-There will be around 5 multiple-choice/multiple-answer style questions for each video.
-Students must answer questions on their own but are allowed to use their notes or other resources to answer the review questions.
-The use of the proctoring software is not required for the video assignments.
+The practicals will consist of fill-in-the-blank questions. - ⇒ Lecture Quizzes (5%)- Weekly lecture quizzes will be completed on Blackboard.
+They will be available throughout the week and due on the assigned dates by 11:59pm.
+The questions will consist of multiple-choice, multiple-answer, and true-false types of questions.
+Students must answer questions on their own but are allowed to use their notes or other resources to complete the quizzes.

 The lecture exams and practicals are CLOSED book.
-The use of lecture notes, review sheets, the textbook and/or atlas, the internet or working with another person during the exam constitutes cheating.
+The use of lecture notes, review sheets, the textbook and/or atlas, the internet or working with another student or non-student during the exam constitutes cheating.